 IFRS 16: The new international lease standard

 IFRS 16 was issued by the International Financial Reporting Standards Foundation (IFRS Foundation) in February of 2016.
-This standard introduces a single lessee accounting model, treating all leases as finance leases and requiring lessees to recognize assets and liabilities for each.
+The new standard replaces IAS 17.
+IFRS 16 introduces a single lessee accounting model, treating all leases as finance leases and requiring lessees to recognize assets and liabilities for each.
 However, the standard allows for the following exemptions:

 - Leases with a term equal to or less than 12 months are exempt